Guide for low-carb dietitians

-I firmly believe that as dietitians, we can help people become healthier by providing individualized recommendations based on nutrient-dense, unprocessed low-carb plant and animal foods.
+I firmly believe that as dietitians, we can help people become healthier by providing individualized recommendations based on nutrient-dense, minimally processed low-carb animal and plant foods.
 Fortunately, the number of dietitians who practice low carb – or are open to doing so – is growing at a steady pace.

-However, I feel we need to be diplomatic and respectful when engaging with colleagues who don’t yet share our views, both for the sake of remaining professional and protecting ourselves from being targeted.
-As experimental and anecdotal evidence supporting carb restriction continues to mount, I’m confident that more and more dietitians will recognize the importance of offering this option to patients and clients.
+However, I feel we need to be diplomatic and respectful when engaging with colleagues who don’t yet share our views, for the sake of remaining professional as well as protecting ourselves from being targeted.
+As experimental and anecdotal evidence supporting carb restriction continues to mount, I’m confident that more and more RDs will recognize the importance of offering this option to patients and clients.

-Please feel free to suggest additional information or resources that would be helpful by emailing me at email@example.com, or using the comments section below.
+Also, please feel free to suggest additional information or resources that would be helpful by emailing me or using the comments section below.

 Frontiers in Endocrinology 2019: Long-term effects of a novel continuous remote care intervention including nutritional ketosis for the management of type 2 diabetes: a 2-year non-randomized clinical trial [non-controlled study; weak evidence] ↩